 One of the best ways to narrow an audience, identify wasted ad spending and realize other ineffective marketing initiatives is to conduct a marketing audit.
 Most law firms have various campaigns and initiatives to get cases, but many fail to use metrics to understand the demographic makeup of a target audience.

-Audits can give you a better understanding of the full scope of your marketing efforts or various aspects of it (SEO, content, social media, PPC, email newsletters, podcasts, etc.) Rather than a one-off, one-and-done audit, aim for regular assessments (quarterly or bi-annually) to gather data, stay on top of your efforts, and track your key performance indicators.
+Audits can give you a better understanding of the full scope of your marketing efforts or various aspects of it (SEO, attorney content marketing, social media, PPC, email newsletters, legal podcasts, etc.) Rather than a one-off, one-and-done audit, aim for regular assessments (quarterly or bi-annually) to gather data, stay on top of your efforts, and track your key performance indicators.
 After you review the results of your audit, you can adapt and improve.
 Many law firms are surprised to see how small changes in their marketing initiatives can significantly improve attorney lead generation, conversion, and overall ROI.

 B2B Versus B2C Employment Law Marketing